pammacdotnet/TypstPaper/paper.typ

 = Web application <sec:typstapp>
-The shift to cloud-based tools is revolutionizing content creation, academic work, and document editing, with platforms like Binder @Corbi23, Jupyter, and Overleaf leading the charge in specialized domains.
-As stated in @sec:latex, Overleaf has transformed academic writing by offering cloud-based LaTeX editing with live collaboration, version control, and seamless publisher integration.
-These tools, alongside mainstream platforms like Google Docs and Notion, highlight a broader trend: the cloud is breaking down barriers to access, fostering collaboration, and integrating advanced workflows (like AI-assisted editing and automated publishing) that were once confined to local software.
+The shift to cloud-based tools is revolutionizing content creation, academic work, and document editing, with platforms like Binder @Corbi23, and Overleaf being the two most currently known.
+These tools, alongside mainstream platforms like Google Docs and Notion#footnote("https://www.notion.com"), highlight a broader trend: the cloud is breaking down barriers to access, fostering collaboration, and integrating advanced workflows that were once confined to local software.
 As a result, education, research, and professional documentation are becoming more dynamic, inclusive, and efficient.

+#figure(
+  image("typstapp2.jpg", width: 100%),
+  placement: auto,
+  caption: [Screenshot of the Typst.app web application.], ) <fig:typstapp>

-XXX ,Overleaf or other alternatives like Papeeria and Authorea.
-These two offer similar collaborative LaTeX editing capabilities but have smaller user bases.
+Papeeria#footnote("https://papeeria.com") and Authorea#footnote("https://www.authorea.com") offer similar collaborative LaTeX editing capabilities but have smaller user bases.
 PLMlatex, developed by the French National Centre for Scientific Research (CNRS), is a French-language LaTeX editor based on the open-source version of Overleaf.
 It provides a user interface and functionality closely resembling Overleaf, though it lacks certain premium features.
 CoCalc also supports LaTeX editing alongside tools for calculations, research, and collaboration.
 All these services may suffer from security vulnerabilities, as commented in @sec:sec.

 The Typst (@fig:typstapp) online editor is a collaborative, web-based platform designed for creating and typesetting documents with Typst, a modern markup-based typesetting system.
 It offers a seamless writing experience with features like instant preview, syntax highlighting, and autocompletion, making it ideal for drafting academic papers, technical reports, and other long-form documents.
 The editor splits the interface into two panels: a source panel for writing Typst markup and a preview panel that renders the document in real time.
 Users can easily format text, insert images, equations, and bibliographies, and leverage Typst's scripting capabilities for advanced customization.
 The web app also supports collaboration through the WebSockets standard @Lombardi2015, allowing users to share projects, track changes, and integrate with tools like Zotero and Mendeley for reference management.

 The development team is actively working on improvements, including better mobile usability and additional features like offline PWA support and private templates for teams.
 The editor is available for free with basic features, while a Pro subscription unlocks advanced capabilities like Git integration, presentation mode, and increased storage.

+#let image-width = 100%
+#figure(
+  placement: none,
+  //caption: [Some journal Typst-based templates already qualified to be used for editorial pourposes: _Joint Accelerator Conferences Website_#footnote("https://jacow.org"), _Journal of Machine Learning Research_#footnote("https://www.jmlr.org"), _Institute of Electrical and Electronics Engineers_#footnote("https://ieee.org"), and _Multidisciplinary Digital Publishing Institute_#footnote("https://mdpi.com").],
+  caption: [Some Typst-based journal templates already qualified to be used for editorial pourposes: _Institute of Electrical and Electronics Engineers_#footnote("https://ieee.org"), and _Multidisciplinary Digital Publishing Institute_#footnote("https://mdpi.com").], grid(
+    columns: (1fr, 1fr),
+    column-gutter: 2pt,
+    gutter: 5pt,
+    // image("jacow.jpg", width: image-width), image("jmlr.jpg", width: image-width),
+    image("ieee.jpg", width: image-width), image("mdpi.jpg", width: image-width),
+  ),
+) <fig:papers>
 = Adoption of Typst <sec:adoption>

 Typst has garnered significant interest since its public beta launch and the open-sourcing of its compiler in March 2023.
 The platform's user-friendly syntax and modern features have attracted a growing community, with its GitHub repository amassing over 37,000 stars, indicating strong developer engagement.
 While Typst is gaining traction among academics and researchers, its adoption in formal publishing remains limited.
 Currently, most scientific journals do not accept Typst files for submission, and there is no direct export to LaTeX, which poses challenges for integration into traditional academic workflows.
 Nonetheless, Typst's open-source nature and active development community suggest a promising future as it continues to evolve and address the needs of its users.

-From 2020–2025, Typst evolved from a niche LaTeX alternative into a growing document-formatting tool.
+From 2020-2025, Typst evolved from a niche LaTeX alternative into a growing document-formatting tool.
 Early development (2020–2022) focused on core features like a Rust-based compiler, attracting tech-savvy users.
 By 2023, public beta releases and improved documentation spurred initial growth, though gaps like CJK support persisted.
 In 2024, corporate adoption (e.g., in banking software) and features like CeTZ for graphics expanded its reach.
-Projections for 2025 hinge on addressing accessibility and localization, while compiler optimizations (e.g., faster builds) and community tools (e.g., `tinymist`) aim to solidify its position against LaTeX.
+Projections for 2025 hinge on addressing accessibility and localization, while compiler optimizations (e.g., faster builds) and community tools (e.g., `tinymist`) aim to solidify its position#footnote("https://github.com/qjcg/awesome-typst") against LaTeX.
 The Typst community is also providing template for the most reputed scientific editorials and journals (@fig:papers).
+Certainly, as with every new disruptive technology and, as also happened with TeX @Knuth89 during the 80s, Typst still needs to mature and expand over the years.

+Finally, although not its intention, the online service Typst.app can also be used as an scientific preprint dissemination platform.
+Scientific preprint repositories like arXiv and HAL play a crucial role in the rapid publication of research findings across various academic disciplines @Chaleplioglou23.
+These platforms allow researchers to share their work publicly before it undergoes formal peer review, enabling immediate access to new ideas and results.

 #figure(
+  image("universe3.jpg"),
   placement: top,
-  scope: "parent",
-  caption: [Some journal Typst-based templates already qualified to be used for editorial pourposes: _ Joint Accelerator Conferences Website_#footnote("https://jacow.org"), _Journal of Machine Learning Research_#footnote("https://www.jmlr.org"), _Institute of Electrical and Electronics Engineers_#footnote("https://ieee.org"), and _Multidisciplinary Digital Publishing Institute_#footnote("https://mdpi.com").], stack(
-    dir: ltr,
-    spacing: 3pt,
-    image("jacow.jpg", width: 25%),
-    line(end: (0%, 25%), start: (0%, 2.5%), stroke: .1pt),
-    image("jmlr.jpg", width: 25%),
-    line(end: (0%, 25%), start: (0%, 2.5%), stroke: .1pt),
-    image("ieee.jpg", width: 25%),
-    line(end: (0%, 25%), start: (0%, 2.5%), stroke: .1pt),
-    image("mdpi.jpg", width: 25%),
-    line(end: (0%, 25%), start: (0%, 2.5%), stroke: .1pt),
-  ),
-) <fig:papers>

-Finally, although not its intention, Typst.app can also be used as an scientific preprint dissemination platform.
-Scientific preprint repositories like arXiv and HAL play a crucial role in the rapid publication of research findings across various academic disciplines.
-These platforms allow researchers to share their work publicly before it undergoes formal peer review, enabling immediate access to new ideas and results.

-#figure(
-  image("typstapp.jpg", width: 100%),
-  scope: "parent",
-  placement: auto,
-  caption: [Screenshot of the Typst.app web application for online Typst editing and collaboration.], ) <fig:typstapp>

-#figure(
-  image("universe.jpg"),
-  placement: bottom,
-  scope: "parent",
-  caption: "A screenshot ot the Typst Universe website, highlighting the CeTZ package.", ) <fig:universe>
+  caption: "A screenshot ot the Typst Universe website.", ) <fig:universe>

 = Typst Universe <sec:universe>